willettjf/willettjf.github.io/index.md

 ## Areas of Expertise

 - Leadership and organizational communication
-- Health communication strategy
+- Health communication and narrative persuasion
-- Digital content development and marketing
-- Strategic communication research
+- Strategic communication research and application
+- Digital content strategy and development
 - News reporting and editing
-- Website strategy and content development